thevinhtran/547_Experimental/Semiconductor/Raw_Data/PPMS/README.md

 Raw data files from PPMS, ie, the measurements from -5V to 5V, at varying temperatures done on September 28, 2021.
 File names indicate channel, temperature, and maximum voltage.
-Channel 1 refers to positive bias, Channel 2 refers to negative bias.
-50 iterations in all cases.
-The "together" files indicate txt files with channel 2 data and channel 1 data combined (in that order, so it goes from -5V to 5V) for plotting/data analysis.
+- Channel 1 refers to positive bias data.
+50 points were sampled from 0V to 5V.
+- Channel 2 refers to negative bias.
+50 points sampled from -5V to 0V.
+- The "together" files indicate txt files with channel 2 data and channel 1 data combined (in that order, so it goes from -5V to 5V) for plotting/data analysis.